-(1) provides a broad but intense introduction to medical knowledge.

-- (2) seeks to develop scientific problem-solving skills in medical students. - (3) begins to develop the ability of the medical students to assume sole responsibility for their own education, and - (4) encourages an interest in the primary care specialties, but not and tertiary care specialties.
+- (1) provides a broad but intense introduction to medical knowledge. - (2) seeks to develop scientific problem-solving skills in medical students. - (3) begins to develop the ability of the medical students to assume sole responsibility for their own education, and - (4) encourages an interest in the primary care specialties, but not to the exclusion of the tertiary care specialties.